-The new Queens Hospital Center is a modern facility with Centers of Excellence in Women’s Health, Cancer Care, Diabetes Care, and Behavioral Health.
-One of 11 New York City Health & Hospital Corporation facilities, the hospital has cared for the population of Southeast Queens for over 50 years.
-As part of the Queens Health Network, the hospital received a CRPI Davies award for computerized medical records and a 2010 AHA McKesson Quest for Quality Prize (Citation of Merit).
-The hospital averages 16,000 admissions per year, 90,000 emergency room visits, and 300,000 clinic visits.
+Queens Hospital Center is a modern facility with Centers of Excellence in Women’s Health, Cancer Care, Diabetes Care, and Behavioral Health.
+It is one of 11 New York City Health & Hospital Corporation facilities and has been the major provider of care for the population of Southeast Queens for over sixty years.
+As part of the Queens Health Network, it is the recipient of the CRPI Davies award for computerized medical records and the 2010 recipient of the AHA McKesson Quest for Quality Prize, Citation of Merit.
+The hospital averages over 16,000 admissions per year, 90,000 emergency room visits and 300,000 clinic visits.

-There are 43 full-time and 11 part-time faculty members in the Department of Medicine at Queens Hospital Center.
-The faculty, who have academic appointments at Icahn School of Medicine, are responsible for the teaching, supervision, and evaluation of the residents.
-The department maintains a faculty attending physician in the hospital 24 hours per day, 7 days per week for onsite resident supervision and training.
+There are 60 full time and eleven part-time faculty members in the Department of Medicine with academic appointment at the Mount Sinai School of Medicine.
+Faculty is responsible for the teaching, supervision, and evaluation of house staff.
+The department maintains a faculty-attending physician in the hospital 24 hours a day, 7 days a week for on-site supervision and training of house staff.

 - case conferences

 - morning report

 - core lectures

 - Board Review course

 - Clinicopathologic conferences

 We do not have independent fellowships – Hematology/Oncology and Nephrology are joint fellowships with other hospitals.

 Residents are assigned 8-weeks “block” rotation in Primary Care each year.
 In addition, they are assigned at least one half-day ambulatory care clinic session per month and follow patients longitudinally throughout residency training.Faculty preceptors supervise and teach in the ambulatory setting according to a written curriculum prepared by the Department.